loafey/master-thesis/Thesis/2.0. Background/Compilation Targets.typ

-An assembly language is often as low as you can go without directly targeting machine code, and it is often made to resemble CPU instructions relatively closely. x86-64 is a very popular instruction set for CPUs, used in personal computers and servers.
+An assembly language is often as low as you can go without directly targeting machine code, and it is often made to resemble CPU instructions relatively closely. x86-64 is a instruction set for CPUs, widely used in personal computers and servers.
 It is an extension that was created in 2000 based on the already popular instruction set x86 @x86WhitePaper.